 We have made three podcasts of enlightening and uplifting content, as well as a written interview with Bella focusing on what good mental health means to her, self-care rituals, and the importance of the hand-held and closed captioning in her practice.

-Artist Bella Milroy and writer Steph Niciu caught up with Laura Yates, one of our participation producers, to discuss life living as female artists with disabilities, talking about the positive and enlightening aspects of that.
-They touch on the power of the social model in empowering disabled people, giving them agency and identity, taking charge of your own mental health, and holistic approach to programming.
+Artist Bella Milroy and writer Steph Niciu caught up with Laura Yates, one of our participation producers.
+They touch on the social model of disability, its power in giving disabled people agency and identity, taking charge of your own mental health, and holistic approaches to programming.

 Carrying on from their first conversation, Bella, Steph and Laura continue to talk about finding disabled joy through small rituals, challenging negative stereotypes around how disability is portrayed and how Soft Sanctuary centers disabled experiences through a universal concept of finding care and wellbeing.